 Waves and their Characteristics

 Electromagnetic radiation occurs when an atomic particle, like an electron, is accelerated by an electric field, causing it to accelerate.
 Electromagnetic waves and their characteristics is explained briefly in the points mentioned below.

 Wavelength (λ) is the distance between successive crests of a wave, especially points in an electromagnetic wave or sound wave.
 It can be simply defined as the distance of one full cycle of the oscillation.
 If ‘λ’ is the wavelength, ‘c’ is the speed of light and ‘ν‘ is frequency.
 Then we can derive the relation given below.

 c = λ ν

-The shorter the wavelength, greater the frequency and greater the frequency, higher the energy.
+The shorter the wavelength, greater the frequency and greater the frequency, the higher the energy.

 It is the distance from the middle of the wave to the maximum vertical displacement of the wave.
 Larger the amplitude, higher the energy and lower the amplitude, lower the energy.
 Amplitude tells us about the brightness or intensity of a wave compared to other waves.